 - (B) A critical reflection on a pastoral encounter which took place since the Interim Assessment.
 This should include description of the context and person/s met with; the intention of the encounter, the curate's analysis of their situation, the curate's involvement (including follow up) and what the curate learned from the encounter.
 The curate should note any development in his/her own insight, attitude or approach to the situation, since the encounter described in the Interim Assessment.
 The curate should reflect on the visit in the light of the Church's mission and her/his own vocation as a priest. - 10.
-An honest critical reflection on the curate's pattern of prayer and devotion, describing how it sustains and resources the curate for ministry.
-How has the work of ministry impacted the practice of prayer?
-How has the curate's practice and experience of prayer developed since ordination, and how would the curate like or need to develop it for future ministry? - 11.
-Ministry checklist grid (updated for Year Three, signed by TS and yourself) - 12.
+An honest critical reflection on the curate's pattern of prayer and devotion, describing how it sustains and resources the curate for ministry (200-300 words per question): - A] How has the work of ministry impacted the practice of prayer? - B] How has the curate's practice and experience of prayer developed since ordination? - C] How would the curate like or need to develop their spiritual discipline for future ministry? - 11.
+Ministry checklist grid (updated for Year Three, signed by TS and curate) - 12.
 Structured reflection on the curate's learning from Study / Training Days since the Interim Assessment, using the Ministry Journal template or equivalent. - 13.
 A cover sheet cross-referencing the Ministry Portfolio contents to the Formation Criteria for IME2 (see page 21).